sixrockets/odyssey/README.md

 ## To-do:

-* [ ] We could save channels and groups in mongodb to avoid querying for then so often
-* [ ] The streamer must look for messages in public channels too
-* [ ] Implement something like max(oldest, now-60seconds) for prevent responses to old messages
-* [x] Config which bots are available for use by environment variable
+* [ ] Streamline the bot generation process (maybe with a Yeoman generator?)
+* [ ] Make the baseParser more reusable, right now it's only a json parser
+* [ ] Generalize the usage of redis as an API control mechanism.
+* [ ] Right now only the KarmaBot is adapted to use the new RT API, adapt the rest of bots.
+* [ ] There are still places where Async is still used instead of Q/Qx, refactor this code.
+* [ ] There aren't any tests.
+Integrate a test framework and write the first tests.